peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 or holes.
 Subpaths that are holes have the opposite winding order (clockwise or counterclockwise) from the subpath that contains them.
-<li>To use this method, you must include the script "extras/pathclip.js";
+<li>To use this method, you must include the script
-this is in addition to "extras/path.js".
+"extras/path.js".
 Example:

     <script type="text/javascript" src="extras/path.js"></script>
-    <script type="text/javascript" src="extras/pathclip.js"></script>

 </ul>